jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 end
 {% endhighlight %}

 The signature states that a functor is a module with some type `'a t` along with a `map` function.
-The canonical example is a `list` with `List.map`.
 Before looking at any concrete instances, we can already make use of modular implicits and define the following (generic) map function:

 {% highlight ocaml %}
 let map {F : FUNCTOR} = F.map